 If you use a source distribution of Frama-C, it is possible to disable (resp. force) the installation of a plug-in of name <plug-in name> by passing the configure script the option --disable-<plug-in name> (resp. --enable-<plug-in name).
 Disabling a plug-in means it is neither compiled nor installed.
 Forcing the compilation and installation of a plug-in against configure's autodetection-based default may cause the entire Frama-C configuration to fail.
+You can also use the option --with-no-plugin in order to disable all plug-ins.

 Internal dynamic plug-ins may be linked statically.
 This is achieved by passing configure the option --with-<plug-in name>-static.
 It is also possible to force all dynamic plug-ins to be linked statically with the option --with-all-static.
+This option is set by default on systems unsupporting native dynamic loading.